 - Dark yellow, to orange in color. - The flame is hitting the walls, filling the chamber with a smokey flame.
-Correct immediately or chamber may be damaged. - Decrease fuel pressure when using a by-pass regulator and adjust combustion air.
-Open the combustion air baffle on the side of the burner.
+Correct immediately or chamber may be damaged. - Decrease fuel pressure, and adjust combustion air baffle.
 Air pressure may also need to be adjusted.